Position

 Responsibilities:

-• Conduct investigations into incidents of theft, fraud, or other security breaches.
+• Investigate incidents of theft, fraud, and other security breaches, and prepare detailed reports.

-• Collaborate with law enforcement agencies to resolve security incidents and report on findings.
+• Collaborate with law enforcement agencies to resolve security incidents and ensure legal compliance.

-• Develop and implement security policies and procedures to protect company assets.
+• Develop and implement security policies and procedures to protect company assets and personnel.

 Qualifications